JorisKok/rockpaperscissorsbot/README.md

 npm install
 ```

-- Copy the `.env.example` file to `.env` and fill in your channel username and password (oauth token)
+- Copy the `.env.example` file to `.env` and fill in your channel username and password (oauth token) and other options
 ```
 cp .env.example .env
 ```